Shubhojit2000/Reddit-Rule-Violation-Detection-using-BERT/README.md

-# 📝 Reddit Rule Violation Detection using BERT
+# 📝 LLM-based Reddit Rule Violation Detection

 This project implements a **binary text classification system** to predict whether a Reddit comment breaks a specific rule.
 It was developed for the Kaggle competition, which challenges participants to model subreddit moderation decisions.